2x254/Influence-Maximization/README.md

 --> The folder "datasets" contains the datasets used for experiments.

-To run this code:
+To run the code:

-1) Install libraries:  networkx, numpy... (for example: pip install networkx, pip install numpy...).
+1) Install the required libraries: networkx, numpy, etc. (For example: pip install networkx, pip install numpy, etc.).
-2) Run the files.
+2) Execute the files.